The Four key strategies to develop your Brand

 Personal Selling:

-Personal selling consists of an individual selling talking to an individual buyer or a group of buyers.
+Personal selling involves one person conversing with either one individual buyer or a group of buyers.
 They make it possible for the salespeople to engage clients one on one and to possibly build a rapport with the same that can help sell to the client and overcome any of their concerns that he/she may have.

 Personal selling is used in industries selling sophisticated products or services, where the value of a sale is usually high, and the sales process takes time to complete.